Spaqin/spaq-in/src/posts/one-roll-with-eos-30.md

 But when I got the 30 in my hands... with the additional grip, that is, but without a lens - well, I was intrigued.
 Figured the legend must have come from something, and despite not being a flagship, it felt good.
 I mean, free camera in great state, with the remote to boot.
 Worst case, I'll flip it, make an easy profit, right?
 The rubbers are a bit sticky, but a quick clean with isopropyl alcohol alleviated that.

 One problem though - I suppose from the age, the door latch has broke off.
 I could not close the door anymore.
 Getting a legit part seemed impossible, but it's a common enough issue that some smart guy designed a 3d printable version.
 My good coworker has printed few for me, and in an hour I replaced it.

-So if I'm selling it, I can say it's been repaired recently too, right?
-That's a good point.
+I also have few of these spare door latches for sale if you're interested in fixing your camera.
+Contact me for details.

 I ventured online, and found a 50mm f1.8 USM II for 250HKD, in box with papers.
 Not a huge investment in the slightest, surely I could flip the lens itself for more than I bought it for.
+(I ended up breaking it and selling the dead remains for 50, before getting the superior STM version)

 The reality was dawning on me.
 If you could see the horror on my face, when I had the realization that if I don't control myself, I may actually become a Canon shooter.
 Step by step, I was getting closer...